 See also: Wolves by Emily Gravett

-You can tell from the front cover that this story makes judicious use of white space.
+You can tell from the front cover that Millie makes judicious use of white space.

 More practically, the white space juxtaposes scenes full of action — Millie’s messy bedroom, Millie’s wild backyard play.
 Millie is naughty, nothing happens.
 The graphic design echoes this story rhythm.